orallony/AWS/Lab 03 – Building Your First AWS VPC.md

 In this lab, you will learn how to create a VPC from scratch, define public and private subnets, and configure basic routing and internet access.

 ### Estimated time: 60 minutes
 ## Overview
 **Task 1:** Create a custom VPC with CIDR block 10.0.0.0/16

 **Task 2:** Create a public subnet and a private subnet

 **Task 3:** Create and attach an Internet Gateway

 **Task 4:** Configure route tables for public and private subnets

 **Task 5:** Launch an EC2 instance in the public subnet to test internet connectivity

----

 ## Task 1: Create a Custom VPC

-### In this task, you will create a new Virtual Private Cloud (VPC) — a private network inside AWS — and define its IP range.
+#### In this task, you will create a new Virtual Private Cloud (VPC) — a private network inside AWS — and define its IP range.

-1. Log in to the [AWS Management Console](https://console.aws.amazon.com/).
+1. Log in to the AWS Management Console - `https://eu-north-1.signin.aws.amazon.com/` using your AWS credentials.

 2. In the top search bar, type `VPC` and select the **VPC** service.

 3. In the left menu, click **Your VPCs**.

 4. Click the **Create VPC** button.

 5. Choose **VPC only** (not the wizard).

 6. Set the following configuration:

    - **Name tag**: `LabVPC`
    - **IPv4 CIDR**: `10.0.0.0/16` (this defines the overall IP range)
    - Leave all other options at their default values.

 7. Click **Create VPC**.

-✅ You now have a custom virtual network ready.

----

 ## Task 2: Create Public and Private Subnets

-### Subnets divide a VPC into smaller networks.
+#### Subnets divide a VPC into smaller networks.
 Here, you'll create one public and one private subnet in different Availability Zones.

 1. In the VPC Dashboard, go to the **Subnets** section and click **Create subnet**.

 2. Choose the `LabVPC` from the drop-down menu.

 3. Create two subnets with the following details:

 **Public Subnet:**